Avro Anson: Operational history

-Despite their obsolescence, Ansons were employed during the Dunkirk evacuation to deter attacks on Allied shipping by German E-boats.
+Despite its obsolescence, the Anson was employed during the Dunkirk evacuation to deter attacks by German E-boats on Allied shipping.
 On 1 June 1940, a flight of three Ansons was attacked near Dunkirk by nine Luftwaffe Messerschmitt Bf 109s.
-According to the unsubstantiated claims, one Anson destroyed two German aircraft and damaged a third, while no Ansons were lost.
+According to unsubstantiated claims, the Ansons destroyed two German aircraft and damaged a third without suffering any losses.

-The aircraft achieved more success training pilots for flying multi-engined bombers, such as the Avro Lancaster.
-Ansons were first deployed to Flying Training Schools in November 1936, replacing the obsolete bombers then used for twin-engine training.
-The Anson was also used to train the other members of a bomber's aircrew, such as navigators, wireless operators, bomb aimers and air gunners.
-Postwar, the Anson continued in the training and light transport roles.
-The last Ansons were withdrawn from RAF service with communications units on 28 June 1968.
+The Anson achieved greater success as a training aircraft for crews of multi-engined bombers such as the Avro Lancaster.
+It was first introduced to Flying Training Schools in November 1936, replacing obsolete bombers previously used for twin-engine instruction.
+The Anson was also used to train navigators, wireless operators, bomb aimers, and air gunners.
+After the war, it continued in training and light transport roles.
+The final RAF Ansons, serving with communications units, were withdrawn on 28 June 1968.

-During the 1939–45 war years, the British Air Transport Auxiliary operated the Anson as its standard taxi aircraft, using it to carry groups of ferry pilots to and from aircraft collection points.
-There was no fatal mechanical failure of an Anson in ATA service, and it was typically very well regarded.
+During the war, the British Air Transport Auxiliary used the Anson as its standard taxi aircraft, transporting groups of ferry pilots to and from aircraft collection points.
+No fatal mechanical failure occurred in an Anson operated by the ATA, and the type was generally held in high regard.

-The Royal Australian Air Force (RAAF) initially ordered 33 Ansons in November 1935 to fill the maritime reconnaissance role.
-The first were delivered in 1936 and 48 were in service before the start of the war.
-The RAAF eventually operated a total of 1,028 Ansons, the majority of these being Mk Is.
-These aircraft continued to be operated until 1955.
+The Royal Australian Air Force (RAAF) ordered 33 Ansons in November 1935 for the maritime reconnaissance role.
+The first aircraft were delivered in 1936, and 48 were in service before the outbreak of war.
+The RAAF eventually operated 1,028 Ansons, the majority being Mk Is, which remained in service until 1955.

-The Royal New Zealand Air Force (RNZAF) operated 23 Ansons as navigation trainers during the Second World War, (alongside the more numerous Airspeed Oxford), and acquired more Ansons as communication aircraft immediately after the war.
-A preserved navigation trainer is in the Air Force Museum of New Zealand at Wigram.
+The Royal New Zealand Air Force (RNZAF) operated 23 Ansons as navigation trainers during the Second World War, alongside the more numerous Airspeed Oxford, and acquired additional aircraft for communications duties after the war.
+A preserved navigation trainer is displayed at the Air Force Museum of New Zealand at Wigram.